 Prospective studies provided stronger evidence on TV's role as a risk factor for obesity in youth.
-Several studies indicated a link between time spent watching TV during childhood with weight gain, obesity, and BMI increases later in life.^{8, 12, 20, 36} A meta-analysis found evidence in 19 longitudinal studies that spending more than two hours per day watching TV was related to steeper increases in BMI, body weight, and fat mass over time.8
+Several studies indicated a link between time spent watching TV during childhood with weight gain, obesity, and BMI increases later in life.
+8, 12, 20, 36 A meta-analysis found evidence in 19 longitudinal studies

-FIGURE 1 Children Who Watch More TV Are at Higher Risk of Obesity41
+FIGURE 1 Children Who Watch More TV Are at Higher Risk of Obesity4